TVke/documentation/content/developer/tutorials/server_framework_101/03_build_user_interface.rst

    #.
 Create a new :file:`real_estate_property_views.xml` file at the root of the `real_estate`
       module.
    #.
 Create a custom list view to display the following fields of the `real.estate.property` model
-      in the given order: name, state, type, selling price, availability date, floor area, number of bedrooms, presence of a garage, presence of a garden, and garden area.
+      in the given order: :guilabel:`Name`, :guilabel:`State`, :guilabel:`Type`,
+      :guilabel:`Selling Price`, :guilabel:`Availability Date`, :guilabel:`Floor Area`,
+      :guilabel:`Number of Bedrooms`, :guilabel:`Garage`, :guilabel:`Garden`, and
+      :guilabel:`Garden Area`.
    #.
-Make the visibility of the floor area and all following fields optional so that only the floor
+Make the visibility of :guilabel:`Floor Area` and all following fields optional so that only
-      area is visible by default, while the remaining fields are hidden by default and must be displayed by accessing the view's column selector (:icon:`oi-settings-adjust` button).
+      the floor area is visible by default, while the remaining fields are hidden by default and must be manually displayed by accessing the view's column selector (:icon:`oi-settings-adjust` button).
    #.
 After restarting the server to load the new data, refresh the browser to see the result.

    .. tip::